 As you know, the fundraising landscape is always evolving.

-So, it’s important to think of ways your organization can adapt.
-So, no matter what kind of event you are hosting, think more holistically about how you follow up with supporters.
+So, it’s important to think of ways your organization can adapt and think more holistically about how you follow up with attendees, whether your event was in person, virtual, or hybrid.